Entertainment News Today-- bringing you the latest articles and interviews from Hollywood's most established filmmakers & industry leaders.

-As Unit 9’s creative strategy officer and partner, Boisselet provides more than just direction, but a seamless integration of technology, art and innovation for their clients, which often utilizes VR and AR to make both their digital and live event offerings more appealing.
+As an executive creative producer and partner at Unit 9, Boisselet provides more than just direction, but a seamless integration of technology, art and innovation for their clients, which often utilizes VR and AR to make both their digital and live event offerings more appealing.

 “I have a 360 pov,” admits Boisselet.
 “I can combine art and science together, which is quite powerful… I can understand engineering, big tech and create original products with a form of entertainment inherited from art.”

 His unique blend of skills have given him the foundation necessary to weave art and technology together in a way that is not only brilliant, but groundbreaking.
 Intel’s “Drop In,” which included a VFX concert featuring renowned artist Diplo during the 2020 Intel Keynote presentation, is among Boisselet’s impressive achievements.